Winorlosemate/ElderlyHousingHabits/README.md

 # ausPollutionData
-Spatial data analysis of Australian Pollution
+Spatial data analysis of Australian Pollution using Jupyter Notebook.